• /

 • Too complex for beginners and self-learners;

-So if we question professional or somewhat experienced coders/developers, then in the battle of Godot vs Unity, the latter will emerge victorious 8 times out of 10.
+So, if we question professional or somewhat experienced coders/developers, the battle of Godot vs. Unity will emerge victorious eight times out of ten.
 Indie developers also prefer Unity to minimize their risks when creating an independent game on a tight budget.
-Plus, it is much easier to find seasoned devs that have been working with the engine for years.
-On the corporate level, Unity also beats Godot engine and competes mostly with Unreal.
+Plus, it is much easier to find seasoned devs working with the engine for years.
+On the corporate level, Unity also beats the Godot engine and competes mainly with Unrea

 Final words

-This leads us to a conclusion that both these engines truly deserve their place in various top lists.
-However, one of them is a fully developed and established product, flexible enough to satisfy the majority of developers.
-The other one is also great but still needs more time to become a powerhouse in the game development industry.
+This leads us to conclude that in the Godot vs. Unity debate, both engines genuinely deserve their place on various top lists.
+However, one is a fully developed and established product, flexible enough to satisfy the majority of developers.
+The other is also great but still needs more time to become a powerhouse in the game development industry.

-At Argentics, we believe that Godot’s time will come, but for now, it is much safer (and wiser) to stick with Unity or Unreal.
-Each game project is unique and has its own peculiarities, so before choosing the engine for your game, better consult with us first because we know well both Unity 3D and Unreal, along with all their strengths and weaknesses.
-Together we can come up with an optimal solution, so feel free to hit us up!
+At Argentics, we believe that Godot games will have their moment, but working with more established options like Unity 3D game development platform or Unreal is often safer.
+Each game project is unique and has its peculiarities, so before choosing the engine for your game, consult with trusted partners, like Argentics, first because we know Godot, Unity 3D, and Unreal well, along with all their strengths and weaknesses.
+Together, we can devise an optimal solution, so feel free to hit us up!

 Ukraine / USA / Israel